JohnTerragnoli/ECE382_Lab03/README.md

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/Packet%204.JPG "Packet 4")
 The information sent in the pack is 0000 0001.
 This is not 0x0F.
 However, since the most significant nibble is used to keep track of the columns, this value does not play much significance.

+Notice: The CS signal was not included in these waveforms.
+This is because it is obvious that the signal will drop low to allow the MSP to interact with the Nokia.
+It was excluded to save space.

 ##SW3 Logic Waveforms
 This compiles the values show in the data packets shown above: